 They were unseemly thoughts.
 She stuffed them away, keeping her hair black, forcing herself to remain calm.
 She couldn’t afford to hate Hallandren.
 She had been told that on many occasions.

-She had trouble lately remembering what the reasoning was.
+She had trouble lately remembering reasons why.

-As they approached, Thame met up with them, leading them the rest of the distance.
-The place of the meeting was supposedly a large park, but as they grew near, Vivenna was able to see that the term ‘park’ had been used loosely.
+Still, she suceeded in keeping her hatred contained.
+A few moments later, Thame met up with them, leading them the rest of the distance.
+She had been told they would be meeting in a large park, but as they grew near, Vivenna saw that the term ‘park’ had been used loosely.
 The plot of land was barren and strewn with garbage.
 She would have called it a field, except it was surrounded on all sides by buildings.
-It looked like one of the other city parks might have, if they had been left to grow wild for a few years, then strewn with a poison to kill all of the plants and leave them brown.
+It looked like one of the other city gounds might have, if they had been left to grow wild for a few years, then strewn with a poison to leave all of the plants brown.

-The group paused at the edges of the dead garden, waiting as Thame went ahead to announce them.
+Her group paused at the edge of the dead garden, waiting as Thame went ahead.
 People had gathered in the area--dozens of them, as Thame had promised.
 Most were of the same type that she had seen in the city.
 Men wearing dark, ominous colors and flippant expressions.
 Youthful street toughs.
 Women in the garb of prostitutes.
 Some older people, who seemed a little less threatening.

 Vivenna tried to force out a smile for them, but it felt weak, even to her.
 For their benefit, she changed her hair color--not to red, to suit the anger she still felt, but to yellow.
 The color of happiness and excitement.